dapr/docs/howto/setup-state-store/setup-postgresql.md

 ### In Kubernetes

-To apply the SQL Server state store to Kubernetes, use the `kubectl` CLI:
+To apply the PostgreSQL state store to Kubernetes, use the `kubectl` CLI:

 ```yaml
 kubectl apply -f postgres.yaml